hashicorp/packer/website/source/docs/builders/googlecompute.html.md

 4. Create new service account that at least has `Compute Engine Instance Admin (v1)` and `Service Account User` roles.

-5. Chose `JSON` as Key type and click "Create".
+5. Choose `JSON` as Key type and click "Create".
     A JSON file will be downloaded automatically.
 This is your *account file*.

 ### Precedence of Authentication Methods